 There have been no significant changes to project priorities in the Transportation Improvement Program.
 However, some new projects have moved into the five-year project period, such as the Archer Braid Trail, NW 34th Street left turnlanes at the Young Men's Christian Association, SE 16th Avenue transportation system management and the University of Florida Campus Greenway.
 In addition, this Transportation Improvement Program addresses the Year 2035 Livable Community Reinvestment Plan.
-The long range transportation plan update features several multimodal projects including the Archer Braid Trail projects, bus rapid transit projects, roadway connectivity projects and transit maintenance facility expansion.
+The Year 2035 Long Range Transportation, the Livable Community Reinvestment Plan, plan update features several multimodal projects including the Archer Braid Trail projects, bus rapid transit projects, roadway connectivity projects and transit maintenance facility expansion.